kensnyder/react-thermals/README.md

 Keep in mind that a middleware that executes asynchronously will make all actions synchronous.
 That could be a problem, for example, if an action responds to an `<input onChange={action} />` event where the user's cursor will not work as intended unless re-renders are synchronous.
+In that case, be sure that all middleware is synchronous.

 ## Store Class Documentation